mtboren/NewHtmlReport/doing.md

   - updated about_NewHtmlReport to hold new info about config files and whatnot
   - include CSS for page footer class, tbody tr.highlightRow td, etc.
   - removed resources\ folder from project, since things are provided via CDN, now

-  - update tests to include:
+  - updated tests to include:
+      - one that uses row-highlighting example
       - one that uses multiple tables in one page
-    - done:
+  - updated changelog

-      - one that uses row-highlighting example
+do:
   - update examples in GitHub page for this module
+  - move doing to done